 But chatbots are mostly useful for direct messaging.
 What about comments?
 Say you’re managing a large Facebook page with a very busy posting schedule, and it just so happens that you’re launching a campaign for a new product.
 It’s quite obvious there’s going to be a massive amount of comments, and chances are that a fair share of them will be quite similar, e.g. what’s the price?

 This is where auto-comments come in for your convenience.
-If you set up your automated reply strategy wisely, you’ll be able to sift out spam and other not-so-relevant comments, freeing up more time to apply a genuine human touch to the questions that really need it.
+If you set up your automated reply strategy wisely, you’ll be able to sift out spam and other not-so-relevant comments on your Facebook posts, freeing up more time to apply a genuine human touch to the questions that really need it.

 Seems great, doesn’t it?
 But if you have been in the social media game long enough, you’re probably aware that Facebook doesn’t exactly love spam – and that’s how automatic replies may be interpreted by the platform if they don’t provide your followers with tangible value.